 ALTER CLUSTER DROP nodeid

-This statement starts a group change to immediately remove an Xpand Node from the deployment.
-Xpand does not wait for the rebalancer process to move data off the node, which can leave your deployment vulnerable to data loss.
+This statement starts a group change to immediately remove an Xpand Node from the cluster.
+Xpand does not wait for the rebalancer process to move data off the node, which can leave your cluster vulnerable to data loss.